metabrainz/caa-backup/README.md

 CACHE_DIR="caa-backup" -- the cache directory where to store the downloaded files DOWNLOAD_THREADS=12 -- the number of threads to use for simulteanous downloads

-## Running
+## First run

-First, run caa_imorter.py to download the cover_art_archive.cover_art table into SQLite.
+Run caa_imorter.py to download the cover_art_archive.cover_art table into SQLite.

 Then, run caa_downloader.py to download the cover art images.
 This is going to take DAYS, if not WEEKS!

-Finally, run caa_verify.py to reset all the download statuses in the DB, check the local filesystem, and then mark all local files as downloaded.
-This step should be repeat once the downloader finishes to try and re-try all images that were not downloaded.
+## Subsequent runs

-To start the process over again
+To keep the backup up-to-date run the caa_importer.py script again to re-download all the CAA data, then re-run caa_verify.py to mark all the downloaded files as downloaded.
+Finally, run caa_downloader.py again to download any new files that were added since the last run.